fauna/fauna-vscode/README.md

 ## Run As Role

 Running as role is currently available but only from the command palette.
-Look for `FQL: Run Query As Role`.
+Look for `Fauna: Run Query As Role`.
 This will open up a quick pick section with your available roles to run from.